Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**04/07/2020**
+Went over the freeCodeCamp algorithm problems I've done so far, and watched:
+* HTML, CSS, and JavaScript: The Big Picture by Barry Luijbregts
+* Python: The Big Picture by Jason Olson

 **04/06/2020**
 Currently stuck on a freeCodeCamp algorithm problem, so I began courses on Frontend Masters.
 I'm pleasantly surprised at the quality of FE courses.
 The GitHub student pack has given me access to quality education.
 I've been thinking: are algorithms and data structures essential for a _front-end_ developer?
 Doesn't hurt to learn them I suppose...